 In a similar way, authentic worship is our attempt to communicate how much we admire, adore and appreciate Jesus Christ.

 Our Life’s Purpose Is to Reflect Christ

 Just as Moses reflected the glory of God after meeting with Him, we, too, reflect His glory by meeting with Him in worship.
-Notice another phrase in verse 18: “beholding as in a mirror.”
+Notice another phrase in 2 Corinthians 3:18: “beholding as in a mirror.”
 The verb translated “beholding” can also be translated “reflecting.”
 Which is the better rendering of the two?
 I understand Paul to mean beholding and reflecting.
 The passive and middle forms of the verb literally mean “to be mirrored.”
 So we behold the glory of God as if we are looking in a mirror.
 We look closely, examining carefully the glory we see.
 By doing so, we see God’s glory and out of necessity reflect it.
 Thus Paul uses the analogy of a mirror.
 We see it and reflect it as a mirror of God’s image.